TwiggyDaniels/Hardware-Counters-Space-Reduction-for-Code-Region-Characterization/README.md

 ## Database descriptopn

-The database was compressed in zip format using winrar because of github's file size restrictions.
+The database was compressed in zip format using winrar to divide it in three parts because of github's file size restrictions.

 The columns of the database are:

 * **id**.
-This field is used as an identifier of the row along with the next three columns.
+This field is used as an identifier of the row along with size_vector, comp_opt and label.

 * **size_vector**.
 This is the number of elements of each vector used in STREAM.
 The used sizes are:
 	1K; 2K; 3K; 4K; 5K; 6K; 7K; 8K; 9K; 10K; 20K; 30K; 40K; 50K; 60K; 70K; 80K; 90K; 100K; 200K; 300K; 400K; 500K; 600K; 700K; 800K; 900K; 1M; 2M; 3M; 4M; 5M; 6M; 7M; 8M; 9M; 10M; 20M; 30M; 40M; 50M; 60M; 70M; 80M; 90M; 100M; 110M; 120M; 130M; 140M; 150M; 160M; 170M; 180M; 190M; 200M;